dotnet/csharpstandard/standard/expressions.md

 A tuple expression is evaluated by evaluating each of its element expressions in order from left to right.

-A tuple value can be obtained from a tuple expression by converting it to a tuple type (§implicit-tuple-conversions-new-clause), by reclassifying it as a value ([§11.2.2](expressions.md#1122-values-of-expressions))) or by making it the target of a deconstructing assignment (§deconstructing-assignment-new-clause).
+A tuple value can be obtained from a tuple expression by converting it to a tuple type (§implicit-tuple-conversions-new-clause), by reclassifying it as a value ([§11.2.2](expressions.md#1122-values-of-expressions))) or by making it the target of a deconstructing assignment ([§11.19.2](expressions.md#11192-simple-assignment)).

 *Example:*